 For this game, you’ll need either string, yarn, or painter’s tape.

-Choose an area for play and criss-cross your yarn, string, or tape to create a series of lines across the room.
-Be sure to leave enough room between your laser beams for your child to climb through.
+Choose an area for play, and criss-cross your yarn, string, or tape to create a series of lines across the room.
+Be sure to leave enough room between your flashlight for your child to climb through.

 Challenge your child to make their way from one spot to another without touching the “laser beams.”